mikehuntemann/9x16/bootstrapping.md

 **Amazon AWS (2006)** is bootstrapping from the "general purpose" hardware stack and combined it into one easy-to-use, subscription-based service.
 Every service had to run on its own servers, not anymore.

-**YouTube (2006)** is bootstrapping from video-capable digital cameras, which already were in use but didn't had "free" storage on the internet to be shared publicly and similar media sharing and community platforms like Flickr (2004), which was based on photography.
+**YouTube (2006)** is bootstrapping from video-capable digital cameras, which already were in use but didn't had "free" storage on the internet to be shared publicly and similar media sharing and community platforms like **Flickr (2004)**, which is based on photography.
 (free, public-facing hosting)